elatov/elatov.github.io/_posts/2017-07-14-sophos-9-on-centos-7.md

 ### Installing Sophos

 The instructions are covered in [Installing the standalone version of SAV for Linux/UNIX](https://community.sophos.com/kb/en-us/14378) and also in the [Sophos Anti-Virus for Linux startup guide](https://www.sophos.com/en-us/medialibrary/pdfs/documentation/savl_9_sgeng.pdf).
-I downloaded the archive (the [How to Install Sophos Anti-Virus (Free Edition) on CentOS 7 / RHEL 7](http://www.techbrown.com/install-sophos-anti-virus-free-edition-centos-7-rhel-7.shtml) page has good screenshots of the process) and then I extracted the archive:
+I downloaded the archive (the [Sophos Anti-Virus for Linux/UNIX: Installing the standalone version](https://community.sophos.com/kb/en-us/14378) page has good screenshots of the process) and then I extracted the archive:

 	<> tar xzf sav-linux-free-9.tgz